-For more details about the Alfred Health BPT training program, go to Rotations & Training.
+For more details about the Alfred Health BPT training program, go to Rotations and Training page.

 The general medical unit at Caulfield admits patients directly from The Alfred’s Emergency Department and the Rapid/Acute Assessment Unit, which is an in-patient unit at Alfred Hospital attached to the General Medical Unit.
 There is no Emergency Department at the Caulfield campus.
 It is considered that Caulfield’s general medical beds function as an extension of The Alfred’s General Medical Unit.

 Trainees rotate on the BPT1 roster to Aged Care and Rehabilitation Medicine, and on the BPT2 and 3 rosters to Neurology-Rehabilitation, Aged Care and General Medicine at Caulfield Hospital.